BUSINESS AND PROFESSIONAL (B&P) CAUCUS OF THE CALIFORNIA DEMOCRATIC STATE CENTRAL COMMITTEE BY LAWS

 - The Treasurer is to prepare for the Election Committee a roster of the members of the Caucus who paid or had waived their dues as of the date ten days before the election meeting.
 If the Office of Treasurer is vacant or, the Caucus Chairperson may appoint another member of the Caucus other than a member of the Election Committee for the purpose of fulfilling these responsibilities.

 - Prior to the commencement of voting at the election meeting, the officer responsible for the roster shall update the roster with the names of members of the Caucus who paid or had waived their dues as of the applicable 10-day cutoff date, which list shall be the source of membership eligibility data for purposes of the election.

-The term of office for all officers shall be four years from the time of election and installation, unless otherwise provided in these By-laws.
+The term of office for all officers shall be four years from the time of election and installation, unless otherwise provided in Article IX or otherwise in these By-laws.

 ARTICLE IX – Vacant Office